paul-blackwell/movie-search-docs-/docs/unit-5.md

 ### Task 2
-Yor second task is to add an onClick on the `<ButtonFavorites />`, this will add the movie to favorite store using your `addToFavorites` reducer.
+Your second task is to add an onClick to the `<MovieSection />` when the `<ButtonFavorites />` is clicked, this will add the movie to favorite store using your `addToFavorites` reducer.
 If the movie is already a favorite the the button will be marked as "alreadySelected" (the ButtonFavorites component has a prop type for this) and the user will not be able to add the movie to the favorites.

 ![Annotated movie page screenshot](/img/unit-5/annotated-movie-page.png)